 A business savings account works in a similar way to a personal savings account, except you use it for business purposes.
 You deposit money into the account and then earn interest on those funds.

-As with personal savings accounts, you can choose from a range of different business savings accounts.
+Like personal savings accounts, there are many types of business savings accounts, and they come with different levels of access.
 And you can open as many business savings accounts as you like to meet your different savings goals and priorities.

 This depends on the type of business you run.
 If you’re a limited company, you must keep your personal and business finances separate.
 This means you can’t use a personal savings account for your business expenses and must open a business savings account instead.